polsys/ennemi/CONTRIBUTING.md

 Integration tests simulate realistic workflows.
 It is a goal to have as many different use cases represented, preferably covering all features of the package.
+These tests are split into two sets: those that use `pandas` and those that do not.
+This is because `pandas` is an optional dependency.

 ### Type checking